 - The snare is a bit too quiet.

 However, other brands are really coming up.
-And one of them in the UK based manufacturers, Carlsbro.
+And one of them is the UK-based manufacturer, Carlsbro.
+They released some of the best drums in the market, like Carlsbro CSD120.

-In this review, I will be talking about the Carlsbro CSD130.
+In this review, I will be talking about its brother, the Carlsbro CSD130.

 No one can deny that the sound you get from quality acoustic drums is unbeatable.
 They are natural and also flawless.